MrW0r57/MrW0r57.github.io/_posts/2020-05-27-enumeration-is-the-key-to-sucess-6-2.md

 ## Conclusion

 _**There may be many other tools for this purpose, but I have covered useful tools.
-I recommend please check their manual using 'man toolname' command to know all functionalities of these tools.**_
+I recommend please check their manual using 'man tool name' command to know all functionalities of these tools.**_